zeeshanmcp12/golang/notes.md

         - capacity is optional
         - slice := make([]int, 5, 10) -> here we declared a slice without any value hence it is nil and default value of nil integer is 0.
   - Maps
-    - this is key value pair similar to hash table in java and dictionary in python.
+    - this is the key value pair similar to hash table in java and dictionary in python.
     - it provides efficient add, delete and update operations.
+    - maps are implemented by hash table in golang.
-    - it gives output in unorderd format and array is orderd.
+    - it gives output in unorderd format while array is orderd.
     - Basic syntax:
       - var <map_name> map[<data type of key>]<data type of value>
       - key data type will be inside the sqaure bracket.